 Who can discern his errors?
 Acquit me of hidden faults.
 Psalm 9:12

 Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.
 Isaiah 41:10

-Though he fall, he shall not be forsakes them will obtain mercy.
+Though he falls, he shall not forsake them will obtain mercy.
 Psalm 37:2

 - Isaiah 40:8 – The grass withers, the flower fades, but the word of our God will stand forever.